ParthDoshi97/Pylogentic_tree_for_SSU/README.md

 ## Workflow

-1. **Data Preparation**: Collect and preprocess 16s rRNA sequences.
+1. **Data Preparation**: Collect and preprocess  SSU 16s rRNA sequenc.
 2. **Sequence Alignment**: Align sequences using MAFFT.
 3. **Phylogenetic Analysis**: Build a phylogenetic tree using RAxML.
 4. **Merging and Filtering**: Merge and filter sequences using Python.